walling/bowling-score/README.md

 ## Testing

 To test the game logic, run `gulp test`.
-The UI is tested in Firefox 37, Chrome 42, and Safari 8, all on Mac OS X.
+The UI is manually tested in Firefox 37, Chrome 42, and Safari 8, all on Mac OS X.